webix-hub/docs/data/desktop/suggest.md

 - on client side;
 - on server side.

-Default **timeout** between key pressing and filtering equals to 1ms, still it can be modified by the dedicated property.
+Default **timeout** between key pressing and filtering equals to 1 ms, still it can be modified by the dedicated property.

 ~~~js
 {